CLIP-AUTT: Test-Time Personalization with Action Unit Prompting for Fine-Grained Video Emotion Recognition: Introduction

 Personalization adapts models to the diverse expressive patterns of individual users~\cite{sharafi2025personalized, zeeshan2025progressive} and is essential for modeling subtle facial expressions, particularly in healthcare applications such as pain and stress assessment.
 Unlike prototypical macro-emotions, subtle expressions are low-intensity, temporally evolving, and highly individualized.
 The same AU activation (e.g., AU-01 eyebrow raise) may indicate pain for one subject while reflecting a neutral expression for another.
 This subject-specific variability makes subtle expressions inherently difficult to model using generic representations.
-Beyond this personalization challenge, additional variability arises from extrinsic factors such as cultural background, or camera conditions~\cite{jack2009cultural}.
+Beyond this personalization challenge, additional variability arises from extrinsic factors such as cultural background or camera conditions~\cite{jack2009cultural}.
 While such factors affect most emotion recognition systems, subtle expressions are particularly vulnerable to misinterpretation due to their weak intensity and individualized nature.
 To address this subject-specific variability in subtle facial expressions, we introduce \textbf{\ourstt}, a video-based test-time personalization method that dynamically adapts AU prompts at inference to account for individual expressive differences (Fig.~\ref{fig:clip_au_img}c).
 Unlike SoTA test-time adaptation (TTA) methods for CLIP models~\cite{shu2022test,karmanov2024efficient,abdul2023align,liang2025advancing} that focus on static image classification, \ourstt explicitly models temporal dynamics to capture the gradual emergence of subtle and fine-grained facial expressions.
 Since peak expressive cues often appear only within specific temporal segments, we introduce an entropy-guided temporal window selection strategy to isolate the most confident and expressive window based on AU–video similarity.
 The selected window is then used for AU prompt tuning via entropy minimization, allowing the AU representations to adapt to how the target subject expresses the subtle emotion. \ourstt operates on subject-specific videos, performing adaptation independently for each subject video and resetting the adapted parameters afterward to maintain stable personalization.
-The method conducts unsupervised subject-level test-time adaptation, enabling temporally consistent and subject-specific modeling of subtle facial expressions.
+The method performs unsupervised subject-level test-time adaptation for temporally consistent, subject-specific modeling of subtle expressions.
+As shown in Fig.~\ref{fig:clip_au_img}(d), under identical NVIDIA A100 48GB settings, \ourstt achieves the best performance with substantially fewer trainable parameters, lower computational cost, and higher video throughput than competing methods.